 Most Harper College students work, balancing study and work responsibilities very well.
-To be successful at combining these, keep in mind that it is necessary to limit the number of credit hours you register for according to the number of hours you work.
+To be successful at combining these, keep in mind that it is necessary to limit the number of credit hours for which you register according to the number of hours you work.
 Good time management techniques are also necessary.
 The following table is a general guide for balancing course load with the time requirements of a job.